 FAQs:

-If mental capacity is lost, a Power of Attorney can’t be granted.
-You’ll need to apply for Adult Guardianship through the courts.
+If the person has already lost mental capacity, a Power of Attorney cannot be created.
+Families may need to apply for Adult Guardianship through the courts, which can be a more complex and time-consuming process.